Timber

 Did you know?

-Increasing global demand for low-cost timber products supports a multi-billion dollar business of illegal and unsustainable logging in forests worldwide.
-According to some estimates, logging in violation of national laws accounts for 8-10% of global production and trade in forest products.
-It also represents 40-50% of all logging in some of the most valuable and threatened forests on earth.
-Consumption of tropical timber by the U.S. and other industrial countries plays a significant role in tropical deforestation.
+Increasing global demand for low-cost timber products supports a multibillion-dollar illegal and unsustainable logging business in forests worldwide.
+The international trade in illegal, primary wood products is estimated to account for about 15%–30% of global timber production, making it the world’s third-largest transnational crime.
+Consumption of tropical timber by the US and other industrial countries plays a significant role in tropical deforestation and degradation.

-WWF believes that demand for responsible forest products in international trade can provide enormous incentives for sustainable forest management.
-However, in the absence of appropriate forest management policies, environmental and social safeguards, and responsible demand, trade can negatively impact forest conservation.
+WWF believes the demand for responsible forest products in international trade provides significant incentives for sustainable forest management.
+Without appropriate forest management policies, environmental and social safeguards, and responsible demand, trade can negatively impact forest conservation.

 Impacts